 DIY skin care remedies are often equal if not better than over-the-counter products.
-I know rather than make homemade skin care remedies, it’s easiest for us to walk into Belk’s, Dillard’s, Macy’s or even Walgreen’s to pick up over-the-counter beauty products, but is it better?
+I know rather than make homemade skin care remedies, it’s most comfortable for us to walk into Belk’s, Dillard’s, Macy’s or even Walgreen’s to pick up over-the-counter beauty products, but is it better?

 As an alternative, we can order them online, but you may be wasting your money.

-The truth of the matter is most over-the-counter cosmetics are filled with toxic chemicals, which can do more damage to your skin rather than help you look better.
+The truth of the matter is most over-the-counter cosmetics have toxic chemicals, which can do more damage to your skin rather than help you look better.

-Most brands label themselves as eco-friendly, but are they really?
-You can tell by reading the list of ingredients.
+Most brands label themselves as eco-friendly, but are they really as they claim?
+One way to find out is to read the list of ingredients.

 How can you determine if it’s natural?